thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 - Click the "plus" icon in the top right corner of the "Actions" window to start adding a new action;
 - Repeat the steps as above but select the "humidity" column this time from the "Column index" drop-down menu;
 - Specify the "Target dashboard state" which will display detailed humidity data for the selected device;
+- Select the "Open in popover" option in the "Dashboard state display options" field;
+- Specify the placement of the popover;
+- Optionally, specify the width and height of the popover;
 - Click "Add" to add the action;
 - After configuring the actions, click "Save" and then "Apply" to save the widget settings;
 - Save your entire dashboard configuration by clicking "Save" located in the upper right corner of the dashboard page.

 {% include images-gallery.html imageCollection="on-cell-click-2" %}

-Now, when you click on a cell in the "temperature" column for any device, an action will be performed and take you to a state displaying detailed information about the temperature selected device.
+Now, when you click on a cell in the "temperature" column for any device, an action will be performed: a popup window will appear with detailed information about the temperature of the selected device.

 {% include images-gallery.html imageCollection="on-cell-click-3" %}

-Similarly, clicking on a cell in the "humidity" column will redirect you to detailed data about the humidity selected device.
+Similarly, clicking on a cell in the "humidity" column will appear with detailed information about the humidity of the selected device.

 {% include images-gallery.html imageCollection="on-cell-click-4" %}